e-gov/cvi/README.md

 The CSS framework and Angular component library utilize [Storybook](https://storybook.js.org) for comprehensive documentation and seamless usage.

+You can also play with the library in a live app-like environment at [codesandbox.io](https://codesandbox.io/p/github/ekateriinal/angular-cvi-starter).

 To get started, you can access the installation instructions and documentation on e-Gov CVI's Storybook:

 [📌 https://e-gov.github.io/cvi/](https://e-gov.github.io/cvi/)